Be your own Fairy Godmother and feed your motivation.

 Do you have a problem that needs solving but you procrastinate like a professional procrastinator?
 Why not use the Socratic method and start asking yourself questions about your topic/project/task?

-So next time you feel a lack of motivation looming over you, use the Socratic method and see if you could come up with something unusual.
+So next time you feel a lack of motivation looming over you, use the Socratic method and see if you can come up with something unusual.

 I also wrote about asking questions to transform boring tasks into insightful ones in this article.
 As long as you allow for other options to be valuable and provide useful information, any question might do the trick of sparking your imagination.